 for more information regarding registration and final approval.

 The following electives are offered by the faculty of the Department of Family

 and Social Medicine at Einstein through the Montefiore Family Medicine Residency

 Program (Bronx, NY), the Jamaica Hospital Family Medicine Residency Program

 (Jamaica, Queens), the Institute for Family Health (Bronx, Manhattan, and

-Kingston, NY), and Bronx Lebanon Medical Center (Bronx, NY).
+Kingston, NY).
 Electives are

 available in the following categories: